Pennsylvania (PA) Practice Tests

 With an out-of-country license you are usually required to pass the knowledge test.
 The test may be waived for citizens of France, Germany, and Canada who hold a valid license from their home countries.

-Pennsylvania Written Test
+More about the Pennsylvania Written Test

 The purpose of the PennDot knowledge exam is to verify your knowledge of traffic signs, Pennsylvania’s driving laws and safe driving practices.